2

 The resistance depends on the magnetic system as well.

-When it comes to home ellipticals, 20 lb is considered the minimum necessary to ensure a smooth ride.
+Anyway, when it comes to home ellipticals, 20 lb is considered the minimum necessary to ensure a smooth ride.

-This rule isn’t written in stone and it doesn’t mean ellipticals with lighter flywheels can’t feel awesome.
+This rule isn’t written in stone and it doesn’t mean ellipticals with lighter flywheels can’t feel awesome, it just means having a flywheel over 20 lb is preferred.

 Ok, with all of that said, the E35 comes with a 25 lb flywheel.